 Why did my cabinets get loose?
 We must understand there are two reasons that your kitchen cabinet may need to worked on because it appears to be coming off the wall.
 Remodeling them will be easier when you determine what’s causing the problem.

 1)When the cabinetry was originally installed the installer missed the wall studs.

 2)The cupboard itself is coming apart due to poor craftsmanship.

--Before attempting to repair your loose cabinets, determine what exactly is the problem.
+-Before attempting to repair your loose cabinets, determine what exactly what the problem is.
 This way you will be prepared with the right materials and tools for the job.

 -If the cabinets are coming apart consider using L-brackets to hold the parts together.
-If you can force the loose cabinet members back into place, bond them back into the correct position bay attaching the L-brackets.
-This usually takes tow people.
+If you can force the loose cabinet members back into place, bond them back into the correct position by attaching the L-brackets.
+This usually takes two people.

 -If your cupboards are pulling away from the wall you must find where the studs are located and screw them fast again.
 If your upper cabinets are open above (not tight to the ceiling), drill holes in the wall just over the top of the cabinet (where they cannot be seen) in search of the studs behind the drywall.

 -If your cabinets are tight to the ceiling, find an installation screw that is fastened tight to the wall and then measure sixteen inches over and try to tighten the loose kitchen or office cupboard there.
 If this doesn’t work you may need to hire a professional cabinet maker to do the job.
-Any other suggestions I would make would extend beyond basic carpentry skills and would move to the professional cabinet repair mans level.
+Any other suggestions I would make would extend beyond amateur carpentry skills into the professional cabinetry man’s skill level.

 Use props when fixing loose upper cabinets.

 Cabinets pulling away from the ceiling may require that you access the attack space and install studs to attach the upper cabinets to.